 Emergency numbers: 100 (police), 101 (fire), 102 (medical)

-• The games Chess and Snakes & Ladders (mokshapat) originated in India.
+- The earliest versions of the games Chess (chaturanga) and also Snakes & Ladders (mokshapat) originated in India.

-• Indian Railways is the eighth largest employer in the world with a workforce of 1.5 million.
+- Indian Railways is the 13th largest employer in the world with a workforce of 1.4 million.

 - Vesak Day, celebrating the birth, enlightenment and death of Buddha.

 - Deepavali, or Diwali, the festival of lights – a five-day Hindu festival, which includes the lighting of lamps, plenty of firecrackers and sharing of sweets.

 Popular destinations include Delhi, Jaipur, Agra, Kerala, Goa, Mumbai, Rajasthan and Bangalore.
 There are more than 30 World Heritage Sites, including Delhi’s Qutb Minar, the churches and convents of Goa, and the Ellora Caves.

 Some itinerary ideas: